KorayErkan/tw-portfolio/system-configuration-quide/system-configuration-guide.md

 ### Troubleshooting

-Troublingshooting is an essential part of system maintanence.
-All troubleshooting must be done with the following general procedure:
+Troublingshooting is an essential part of system administration and maintanence.
+All troubleshooting must be done using the following general procedure:

-* Check the error code, error message, and core-dump if any
+* Check the error code and the error message
 * Find the error code in the lookup table attached to this guide
 * Follow the instructions for diagnosing the root cause of the problem
+* Eliminate the problem

 ### Decommissioning